Dynamical-Systems-Laboratory/ContinuificationControl/README.md

 # ContinuificationControl
-Here we store all the videos regarding [Maffettone et al, 2023].
+Here we store all the material (videos and robots' CAD model) regarding [Maffettone et al, 2023].

-Specifically there are 3 folders:
+Specifically there are 4 folders:

-continuous simulations: containing the videos of result of the numerical integration of the the continuified controlled model (the spatio-temporal evolution of the density and of the error function are reported);
+continuous simulations: containing the videos of the numerical integration of the the continuified controlled model (the spatio-temporal evolution of the density and of the error function are reported), consisting in the result of a finite volume method;

 discrete simulations: containing the videos of the discretizzed trials;